 It’s unclear whether you can open an IG account as a U.S. citizen residing in the United Kingdom.

-IG does require minimum investments for its ISA and SIPP accounts.
+IG does require minimum investments for its ISA account.
 You need to invest a minimum of £500 for the IG Smart Portfolio ISA.
 There’s no minimum investment published for the Share Dealing ISA.

 Transferring Your Investments to IG